stevan/mpp/IMPLEMENTATION_PLAN.md

 # MPP Parser Feature Implementation Plan

+> **⚠️ ARCHIVED DOCUMENT**
+> This implementation plan has been completed.
+All features outlined in Phases 1-5 have been successfully implemented.
+> For current status, see [IMPLEMENTATION_STATUS.md](IMPLEMENTATION_STATUS.md)

 ## Overview
 This document outlines the implementation plan for adding modern Perl features to the MPP Parser.
 Features are prioritized based on practical usage and implementation complexity.